NTheuws/linorobot2_hardware/README.md

 On the terminal type `spin` and press the enter key.

 The wheels will spin one by one for 10 seconds from Motor1 to Motor4.
 Check if each wheel's direction is spinning **forward** and take note of the motors that are spinning in the opposite direction.
 Set MOTORX_INV constant in [lino_base_config.h](https://github.com/linorobot/linorobot2_hardware/blob/master/config/lino_base_config.h#L71-L74) to `true` to invert the motor's direction.
 Reupload the calibration firmware once you're done.
 Press `Ctrl` + `a` + `d` to exit the screen terminal.
+Only go to the next step in case all motors are spinning and are spinning in the correct direction which is forwards.

     cd linorobot2_hardware/calibration
     pio run --target upload -e <your_teensy_board>